-- : Set tags for the current headline. - , Set the priority for the current item.
+Set tags for the current headline.

+- Set the priority for the current item.
 Org-mode prompts for the priority character.
-If you reply with (SPC), the priority cookie is removed from the entry.
+If you reply with (SPC), the priority cookie is removed from the entry. - p Display weighted priority of current item.

-- p Display weighted priority of current item. - + - $S-\langle up \rangle$ Increase the priority of the current item.
+S- $\langle up \rangle$ Increase the priority of the current item.
 The priority is changed in the original buffer, but the agenda is not resorted.
-Use the r key for this. - $S-\langle \underline{\text{down}} \rangle$ Decrease the priority of the current item. - $S-\langle \text{left} \rangle$ Change the time stamp associated with the current line by one day into the past. - > Change the time stamp associated with the current line to today.
+Use the r key for this.

+- $S-\langle \overline{\text{down}} \rangle$ Decrease the priority of the current item. - C-c C-s Schedule this item - C-c C-d Set a deadline for this item. - S-(right) Change the time stamp associated with the current line by one day into the future.
+With prefix argument, change it by that many days.
+For example, 3 6 5 S-(right) will change it by a year.
+The stamp is changed in the original org file, but the change is not directly reflected in the agenda buffer.
+Use the r key to update the buffer. - S-(left) Change the time stamp associated with the current line by one day into the past. - > Change the time stamp associated with the current line to today.
 The key > has been chosen, because it is the same as S-. on my keyboard. - i Insert a new entry into the diary.
 Prompts for the type of entry (day, weekly, monthly, yearly, anniversary, cyclic) and creates a new entry in the diary, just like i d etc. would do in the calendar.
 The date is taken from the cursor position.